Kylo Ren - Hasbro - The Force Awakens (2015)

 Review_WeequayTVC025 Review_WeequayTVC026 Review_WeequayTVC027 Review_WeequayTVC028

-Wave 16 of The Vintage Collection has some incredible gems in it.
-For a wave to be graced with so many spectacular action figures is certainly not unprecedented, but it is always to get great gifts like this from Hasbro – even if they don't make it to retail liek this wave will not.
-Every wave of The Vintage Collection up to this point has included (at the very least) one breathtaking action figure.
-But as technology moves forward, so does the technology and quality of an action figure and it also seems the expectations Hasbro have toward their sculptors also reach new levels.
-So it seems that while Weequay comes with the new standard of articulation, Hasbro has still reached a new pinnacle in their ability to make remarkable Star Wars action figures while making the articulation more utilitarian.
-If there’s one action figure that Hasbro has overused to a fault, it’s 1997’s POTF2 Weequay (Skiff Guard) figure.
-It was one of their greatest efforts of the nineties, but they were still releasing repainted versions of this figure as late as 2008 in The Legacy Collection’s Battle At The Sarlacc Pit TARGET Exclusive [Ultimate] Battle Packs set.
-There were many other figures they updated before Weequay that could have waited a bit longer.
-Collectors begged and begged for an update but Hasbro kept telling us that it was in their parking lot but for reasons unknown it never made its way down to production lists.... until now.
+Wave 16 of The Vintage Collection includes some remarkable gems.
+A wave graced with so many spectacular action figures is certainly not unprecedented.
+Still, it is always fantastic to get excellent gifts like this from Hasbro – even if they don’t make it to retail like this wave initially didn’t.
+It might be why we see so many figures in this assortment reissued in “TVC2.0.”
+As technology moves forward, so does the quality of Hasbro’s action figures.
+So, Weequay may not hold up to today’s standards but look at the gorgeousness of this figure.
+It holds up exceptionally well today.
+Weequay is a standard action figure with 22 points of articulation.
+If there’s one action figure that Hasbro has overused to a fault, it’s 1997’s POTF2 Weequay Skiff Guard figure.
+It was one of their most significant efforts of the nineties.
+However, they released repainted versions of this figure as late as 2008 in The Legacy Collection’s Battle At The Sarlacc Pit TARGET Exclusive [Ultimate] Battle Packs set.
+It was time to put it out of production.
+Collectors begged for an update, but Hasbro kept telling us it was in their parking lot.
+For reasons unknown, it never made its way down to production lists until now.
 Perhaps we should remember that everything happens for a reason.
-Hindsight is always 20/20, but would you have preferred another way to get the 1983 Return Of The Jedi Weequay vintage Kenner figure updated than somewhere within The Vintage Collection?
-We certainly wouldn’t have it any other way and we have to tell you right up front that Weequay is the probably the best action figure in wave 16 of The Vintage Collection.
-This iteration is not 100% perfect, but it’s “perfect enough” in our eyes and we’re so thankful that Hasbro knocked this one out of the park, especially for The Vintage Collection!
+Hindsight is always 20/20, but would you have preferred another way to get the 1983 Return Of The Jedi Weequay vintage Kenner figure updated other than somewhere within The Vintage Collection?
+Weequay was excellent in 2012; it’s still fantastic in 2023.
+And it is one of the best action figures from the original lineup.
+That’s why collectors still want the figure today.
+It’s a wise reissue.
+Frankly, this iteration is not 100% perfect, but it’s “perfect enough” in our eyes.
+And it’s incredible to see it back out in the basic figure line.

 Collector Notes